withum-digital/directline-bot-extension/README.md

 # AtBot Protype
-This is a fork of the SpFx webpart sample avilable at https://github.com/MickH3/directline-bot-extension.
+This is a fork of the SpFx extension sample avilable at https://github.com/MickH3/directline-bot-extension.
 Codebase has been updated to run with SpFx 1.8.2 and React.

-## withum-atbot-spfx-extension
+## directline-bot-extension

 A starting point SPFx extension to add a DirectLine Bot Framework bot to your SharePoint pages.